evanx/redishub-legacy/README.md

 ##### What technology is behind a RedisHub keyspace?

-Currently a multi-tenanted Redis instance.
-Later a multi-tenanted Redis Cluster, dedicated Redis instance, dedicated Redis Cluster, or disk-based implementation such as http://ssdb.io.
+Currently a multi-tenanted Redis instance on a 512Mb Digital Ocean VM.
+Perhaps down the line, a Redis Cluster, complemented by a disk-based implementation such as http://ssdb.io, for archival and free accounts.

 ##### Why use a Redis database rather than SQL?